-Yep, it takes time and effort to get each and every visitor to your site.
-Each visitor is important: their visit is an opportunity to convert them into a lead and eventually into a sale.
-You can’t afford to turn your visitors away and yet that’s exactly what you’ll do if you haven’t set up a custom 404 page for your website.
+There are no bones about it; it takes time and effort to get each and every visitor to your site.
+Each visitor is important: Their visit is an opportunity to convert them into a lead and eventually into a sale.
+You can’t afford to turn your visitors away, and not having a custom 404 page is precisely the way to do that inadvertently.

 In tech-speak, 404 is the error number returned when a visitor attempts to access a page that doesn’t exist on your site.
 The two most common reasons a visitor gets a 404 error are: